Arian Foster

-Early years
+Early life

 Foster was born August 24, 1986, in Albuquerque, New Mexico, to Carl Foster, a former wide receiver for the University of New Mexico, and Bernadette Sizemore, a secretary for the university.
-Foster's father signed with the Denver Broncos in 1982, though was not able to make it through the summer, and never actually made it to the NFL.
+Foster's father signed with the Denver Broncos in 1982, though was released from the team before the start of the season.
 Foster has four siblings, Abdul, who was also an athlete, running track in high school and in college at Florida A&M, and his sister Christina, his brother Braxton and sister Maria.

 Foster's mother encouraged him to play football at the age of 7, to the dismay of Foster's father, an ex-wide receiver himself.
 As a former player at a high level, Carl was not supportive of the idea of his son entering the sport at such a young age.
 Foster took to the game, telling his elementary school teacher that he intended to become "a star in the NFL."
 Foster attended Taft Middle School in Albuquerque.

 His parents divorced in 2000 while he was attending Valley High School in Albuquerque, and in 2002, he moved to San Diego with his father.
 Foster competed in football at Mission Bay Senior High School, where he initially played as a linebacker, but became a full-time running back in his junior and senior years.
 He was Mission Bay's featured running back those years, and led San Diego County in all-purpose yards with 2,500 while compiling 2,093 rushing yards and 24 touchdowns in addition to six scores on kickoff returns his senior year.
 In a game against Clairemont High School, Foster ran for 321 yards and for his efforts, he was named San Diego Union Tribune All-San Diego Western League Player of the Year, received All-West Region appointment by PrepStar, and also earned All-California Interscholastic Federation honors.
 He earned a three-star rating from Rivals.com.
 Then-Tennessee offensive coordinator Randy Sanders and running backs coach Trooper Taylor were impressed by Foster when recruiting in San Diego.
 Foster committed to attend Tennessee on January 28, 2004.

 Foster also competed on the track & field team as a sprinter and high jumper.
 He had personal-bests of 11.24 seconds in the dash, and had a top-jump of 6'2.5" in the high jump.
 He was also a member of the 4 × 100 m relay squad.